Kunawai Terrace

 No analysis available

-I looked for owner-occupancy indicators such as percentages, 'majority owner occupied,' or 'highly owner occupied,' but found none.
-The public remarks focus on unit features, amenities, and location rather than ownership mix.
+I searched for owner-occupancy indicators such as percentages, 'majority owner occupied,' or 'highly owner occupied,' and found none.
+The remarks do not provide any basis to estimate the percentage of owner-occupied units.

-I searched the remarks for explicit elevator counts or references such as 'elevators,' 'multiple elevators,' or similar wording, but found none.
-The listings describe secured entry, gated garage, and other amenities, but do not mention elevator service.
+I searched the public remarks for explicit elevator counts or wording such as 'elevators,' 'multiple elevators,' or a specific number of elevators, and found none.
+Without any remark evidence, the elevator count remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.